rachev3/basketball-highlights-extractor/README.md

 The script will:

-1. Download the YouTube video
+1. Download the YouTube video at the highest available quality (up to 1080p)
 2. Extract and analyze the audio track
-3. Identify the loudest moments
+3. Identify the loudest moments and filter out referee whistles
 4. Extract video clips around those moments
 5. Optionally compile them into a single highlight video

-Results will be saved in the specified output directory.
+Results will be saved in the specified output directory, including:

+- Individual highlight clips
+- Optional compilation video
+- Audio analysis visualizations showing detected peaks and whistle filtering

 ## How It Works

-1. **Video Downloading**: Uses yt-dlp to download the YouTube video
+1. **Video Downloading**: Uses yt-dlp to download the YouTube video at high quality (up to 1080p)
 2. **Audio Extraction**: Extracts audio using FFmpeg
-3. **Audio Analysis**: Analyzes audio using librosa to find peak moments
+3. **Audio Analysis**:
+   - Calculates audio energy over time
+   - Performs frequency analysis to detect and filter out referee whistles
+   - Finds and ranks the most significant non-whistle peaks
 4. **Clip Extraction**: Extracts video clips around those peaks using FFmpeg
 5. **Compilation**: Combines clips into a single highlight reel